 The Center for Computer Assisted Legal Instruction offers lessons online for law students.
 These lessons range from first year doctrinal subjects to particularized areas of advanced law.
 The library offers an account for students who wish to take advantage of these lessons.
-CALI can be accessed at cali.org/lesson.
-Contact a librarian at reflib@wcl.american.edu for the access code.
+CALI can be accessed at calibrarian at reflib@wcl.american.edu for the access code.